 Nancy Bentley received her Ph.D. from Harvard University where she specialized in 19th- and 20th-century American literature and culture.
 Her other research interests include law and literature, theory of the novel, African American studies, social theory, and cinema and media.

 She is the author of Frantic Panoramas: American Literature and Mass Culture 1870-1920 (U of Pennsylvania Press, 2009) and The Ethnography of Manners (Cambridge UP, 1995 and 2007).
 She also co-authored Volume 3 of the Cambridge History of American Literature and the Bedford Cultural Edition of Charles Chesnutt’s The Marrow of Tradition.
-Recent essays include “The Fourth Dimension: Kinlessness and African American Narrative, Critical Inquiry, and “Creole Kinship: Privacy, Politics, and the Novel in the New World,” in The Oxford Handbook of Nineteenth-Century American Literature.
+Recent essays include "Clannishness: Jewett, Zitkala-Sa, and the Secularization of Kinship" (American Literary History), “The Fourth Dimension: Kinlessness and African American Narrative, Critical Inquiry, and “Creole Kinship: Privacy, Politics, and the Novel in the New World,” in The Oxford Handbook of Nineteenth-Century American Literature.